bblackie/Vaults/PrimaryVault/Apps/Note taking/Obsidian.md

 ## Links

 Link to a page - double square brackets
-Link to a section within a page - double square brackets then # then scetion e.g. [[Clubs#Leadership and community service]]
+Link to a section within a page - double square brackets then # then scetion e.g. [[Activities/Clubs#Leadership and community service]]

 ## Formatting